 Best-Performing Silver Stock #3: Hudbay Minerals (HBM)

 Hudbay Minerals (HBM) is a diversified mining company primarily producing copper concentrate (containing copper, gold and silver) and zinc metal.
 Directly and through its subsidiaries, Hudbay owns three polymetallic mines, four ore concentrators and a zinc production facility in northern Manitoba and Saskatchewan (Canada) and Cusco (Peru), and copper projects in Arizona and Nevada (United States).
 The company’s growth strategy is focused on the exploration, development, operation and optimization of properties it already controls, as well as other mineral assets it may acquire that fit its strategic criteria.
 Hudbay’s vision is to be a responsible, top-tier operator of long-life, low-cost mines in the Americas.
 Hudbay’s mission is to create sustainable value through the acquisition, development and operation of high-quality, long-life deposits with exploration potential in jurisdictions that support responsible mining, and to see the regions and communities in which the company operates benefit from its presence.
-Analysts see the top line increasing in the 45% range in the next two quarters.
+Analysts see the top line increasing 15% this year.

 Best-Performing Silver Stock #2: Freeport-McMoRan (FCX)

 Freeport-McMoRan (FCX) mines copper, gold and other commodities in four continents and is the world’s third-largest copper producer.
 Through one of its Indonesian subsidiaries, Freeport also mines one of the world’s largest copper and gold deposits in the prolific Grasberg minerals district in Papua, Indonesia.
 In addition to copper and gold, PT-FI produces silver, which the company sees (along with copper) as essential to filling global “green metals” demand.
-In the third quarter, Freeport topped earnings estimates thanks to copper prices that were 40% higher from a year ago and sales volumes of over a billion pounds.
-Per-share earnings soared to 89 cents from 29 cents in last year’s Q3, while revenue increased 58% to just over $6 billion.
-Freeport is also focused on shareholder returns, with up to 50% of free cash flow dedicated to it (with the rest used for growth and balance sheet improvements), and recently announced a $3 billion share repurchases program, plus the addition of a variable cash dividend.
-Analysts see the top and bottom lines increasing 47% and 127%, respectively, in Q4.
+In the latest quarter, Freeport topped earnings estimates thanks to copper prices that were 40% higher from a year ago and sales volumes of over a billion pounds.
+Per-share earnings soared to 96 cents from 48 cents in Q4 of 2020, while revenue increased 37% to $6.2 billion.
+Freeport is also focused on shareholder returns, with up to 50% of free cash flow dedicated to it (with the rest used for growth and balance sheet improvements), and recently announced a $3 billion share repurchase program, plus the addition of a variable cash dividend.
+Analysts see the top and bottom lines increasing 16% and 27%, respectively, in 2022.

 Best-Performing Silver Stock #1: Glencore PLC (GLNCY)